Project-Coda/Coda-Utilities/README.md

 # Coda Utilities Bot

-A Discord bot that provieds utilities for Coda.
+A Discord bot that provides utilities for Coda.

 ## Features